-If you want to study law in Kenya, here are the accredited law schools in Kenya you can join and make your career dream come true.
+If you want to study law in Kenya, here are the accredited law schools in Kenya (Universities offering law in Kenya) you can join and make your career dream come true.

 Top 10 law universities in Kenya